1. Who can report a case (informant)

 The rector notifies the relevant faculty.

-In collaboration with the Rector's Office, the faculty follows up on the case to the relevant extent, and informs the defendant(s) of the outcome of the case.
+In collaboration with the Rector's Office, the faculty follows up on the case to the relevant extent, and informs the defendant(s) and the informant of the outcome of the case.

 6. Suspicion of research misconduct – handling of cases by NVU